Consumer Health Info: Medication Abortion and Miscarriage

-In the United States, pregnant people are often culturally discouraged from revealing their pregnancies in the first trimester and may only discuss their miscarriages or abortions with their closest friends or family members, creating a veil of secrecy and shame around a very normal part of human reproduction.
+In the United States, pregnant people are often discouraged from revealing their pregnancies in the first trimester.
+Many people feel like they can only discuss their miscarriages or abortions with their closest friends or family members, creating a veil of secrecy and shame around a very normal part of human reproduction.

 Fake women’s health clinics (sometimes referred to as “crisis pregnancy centers” or “pregnancy resource centers”) have been known to capitalize on this lack of knowledge, significantly exaggerating the likelihood of miscarriage in an effort to dissuade people from seeking desired abortions or lying about the health effects of abortion.